 The new dwellers of the lower castle in 1570 were Muslims and South Slavic people who served as guards.
 The Christians, led by Pálffy Miklós and Aldobrandini, took it back in 1595.
 The besiegers were able to drag 12 cannons to the opposing hilltop, using the manpower of 400 soldiers, and were able to shell the castle quite successfully.
 After two days of heavy fire, Agha Piri surrendered and accepted Aldobrandini’s conditions.

 Visegrád was in the Christians’ hands between 1595-1605 for a short time.
 The Ottomans had owned it until 1686 when it was finally taken back.
 The castle’s repairs began in 1601.
 The castle was under the command of a mercenary officer called Altheim who surrendered the fort to Pasha Khodsa Murat without a fight in 1605.

 It was retaken only in 1684 by Charles of Lothar whose 11,000 troops and 7,000 cavalrymen managed to take the town quite fast.
 Seeing this, the Ottoman garrison of the castle surrendered.
 However, the Turks attacked the town and the castle in 1685.
 Captain Bischoffschausen was heroically defending it until he could, but then he had to surrender and leave.
 The next time, it was taken back in 1686.

 The castle became abandoned after the severe destruction.
 The area became uninhabitable.
 The remnants of the castle were exploded by the order of Leopold I, in 1702.
 The archeological excavations began in 1871 and hopefully have been finished by now (2017).
 Every year the town hosts a very famous medieval festival where once I was participating in a longsword tournament, too.

-Here I have uploaded a few pictures of Visegrád:
+Here are a few more pictures of Visegrád Castle: